 The EC has developed House Rules that amplify and complement Landmark Apartments ‘Approved Rules’ as provided by the Unit Titles (Management) Act 2011.
 A copy of House Rules can be found in the Landmark Welcome Pack.
 House Rules are intended to enable a harmonious community, based on cooperation and consideration for others; to keep annoyance to a minimum; and to provide appropriate guidelines for residents and their guests.
 House Rules are to be included as an integral part of any leasing arrangement between a unit proprietor and the tenant.

-Owners and tenants wishing to keep pets in Landmark units must first receive a permit to do so from the Executive Committee.
-Please access the relevant policy and application form below:
+Pets Owners and tenants wishing to keep pets in Landmark units must first receive a permit to do so from the Executive Committee.
+Please access the relevant policy and application form contained in the Landmark Pet Policy.

-This policy applies when any owner wishes to replace an air conditioning system, or a component thereof.
+Landmark Air Conditioner Policy This policy applies when any owner wishes to replace an air conditioning system, or a component thereof.
 Each apartment’s air conditioning system is the responsibility of the registered owner including maintenance, repairs and replacement.
 These rules have been prepared in order to set out for owners the procedures, and the detailed requirements and conditions involved, in the replacement of their air conditioning systems.
+The Landmark replacement air conditioning application form is contained in the linked policy document.

 Bookings for use of Landmark’s common areas